 King Richard the Lionheart

 King Richard the Lionheart or Richard Cœur de Lion.
 Often portrayed as a brave and noble warrior, much has been written about Richard’s crusades in the Middle East.
 However, in this blog we are going to look at how his ongoing battles with the people of France shaped the appearance of many of the towns and villages here in the Dordogne and in other parts of the south west.
-Even today, several of the most imposing chateaux and many other beautiful buildings owe their existence to Richard the Lionheart.
+Even today, several of the most imposing chateaux and many other beautiful buildings owe their existence to King Richard the Lionheart.

 Born in Oxford on 8 September 1157, Richard was the third son of Henry II and Eleanor of Aquitaine.
 Among the various titles bestowed on him during his early lifetime were the dukedoms of Gascony, Normandy and Poitiers and Count of Anjou.
 Due to his mother’s high standing, Richard was also given the duchy of Aquitaine.
 The title, ‘Duke of Aquitaine’, was one Richard used to sign off charters long after he had renounced the title.